sjanadri/code-test/README.md

 1. Implement the 3 operations in ArrayQuadrantUtil
 2. Update the ArrayQuadrantUtil to work on any data type rather than just char
 3. Update the ArrayQuadrantUtil to work for any array of valid size
+4. Update the ArrayQuadrantUtil to work for an arbitrary partition size.
+For example, a 12x12 array could be partitioned into 3x3 or 4x4 partitions.
-4. Write tests that confirm all functionality
+5. Write tests that confirm all functionality

 ### Other considerations
 1. Feel free to make any necessary changes